giocomai/castarter.legacy/README.md

 Only the development version is currently available: starting with version 0.2 there will be a more stable version, and daily development will take place on a separate branch.

+Forthcoming features:

-Forthcoming features: \* adding support to `quanteda` for enhanced speed; \* enhancing date extraction; \* enhancing support for updating datasets (see `?UpdateDataset`); \* enhancing support for larger datasets, including by improving direct import from html files without importing them into R first through `CreateDatasetFromHtml`
+-   adding support to `quanteda` for enhanced speed;
+-   enhancing date extraction;
+-   enhancing support for updating datasets (see `?UpdateDataset`);
+-   enhancing support for larger datasets, including by improving direct import from html files without importing them into R first through `CreateDatasetFromHtml`;
+-   reducing dependencies;
+-   polishing and speeding up code.

 References
 ----------